mobiusml/mobius_on-premise_doc/source/video_keywording.rst

 .. note::

     In order to match a face in a frame to faces in a database, the face has to be first detected and located in the frame.
 This might fail if the face is obscured partially or at an extreme angle.
 Best detection results can be obtained when the face is facing the camera.
 For the step of matching the face to the database, no match might be made if the facial landmarks are obscured by sunglasses, hats or other accessiors or if the face is partially too dark.
 Identities can be only returned when a face is successfully located and the machine is confident that the facial landmarks are a match to the sample in the database.

+The metadata is extracted from the video file and added to the output JSON for potential further processing.
+The file name or path is not automatically included here.

 Arguments